 I've struggled most with this when it comes to my social work degree.
 When I decided to start this blog I had SO MUCH RESISTANCE about it not being traditional 'social work' when I had spent so much time getting my degree/s.
 Thankfully I realized my education was the past and from where I was at the moment of starting this site, the past only existed in my thoughts and I could choose to not let a piece of paper control my future.
 If we let our past control us, we won't ever get to where we are meant to go.

 3. When you ask for guidance the things you'll be drawn to will feel random.

-When I finally took stepping into my life purpose seriously I felt an overwhelming need to go plant-based (VEGAN) and go off birth control.
-Two things I swore I'd never do.
+When I finally took stepping into my life purpose seriously I felt an overwhelming need to go vegan and go off birth control.
 I didn't want to go off birth control because I had tried when I was younger and broke out in horrible acne and I didn't want to be plant-based because I was so desensitized to the pain of the meat-industry and thought veganism would be really hard.
 HINT: It's not.
 What I didn't know at the time was that these pulls to eliminate these things were what I needed to increase my intuition to be able to write and mentor the way that I do.
 My work requires I be a clear channel and being a clear channel requires I be intentional about what I put into my physical body.